 Pink eye affects many youngsters (and adults).
 However, not many people know about this contagious disease.
 With that said, we are here today to discuss everything you must know about pink eye, as well as its symptoms, treatment, and prevention.

 Pink eye, according to medical experts, affects the conjunctiva, which lines the eyelid and the eyeball.

-Pink eye is easily transmitted by coming into direct touch with an infected person’s eye fluid or other body fluids, such as sneezing mucus.
+How do you get Pink eye it is easily transmitted by coming into direct touch with an infected person’s eye fluid or other body fluids, such as sneezing mucus.
 Pink eye can be contracted if you or your child come into contact with an infected person’s ocular fluid on towels, pillows, or other fabrics.

 Pink Eye: The Symptoms

 Pink eye symptoms should be treated as soon as possible to avoid them from worsening and spreading.
-Pink eye symptoms include:
+What does pink eye look like?:

 - Eyes that are pink or red (often one eye for bacterial and both eyes for viral or allergic conjunctivitis)